sophongo/sophdoc/docs/en/docs/ghippo/install/gm-gateway.md

 ## Next Steps

-After successfully deploying the Guomi gateway, [customize the DCE 5.0 reverse proxy server address](reverse-proxy.md).
+After successfully deploying the Guomi gateway, [customize the AI platform reverse proxy server address](reverse-proxy.md).

 ## Verification

 You can deploy a web browser that supports Guomi certificates.
-For example, [Samarium Browser](https://github.com/guanzhi/SamariumBrowser), and then access the DCE5 UI interface through Tengine to verify if the Guomi certificate is effective.
+For example, [Samarium Browser](https://github.com/guanzhi/SamariumBrowser), and then access the UI interface through Tengine to verify if the Guomi certificate is effective.